pixijs/guides/index.md

 The guides are split into three sections:

-* **Basics** - Learn how to set up and use PixiJS, with discussion of common elements such as Sprites and Text, as well as a thorough walk through of the application lifecycle.
+* **Basics** - Learn how to set up and use PixiJS, with discussion of common objects such as Sprites and Text, as well as a thorough walk through of the application lifecycle.
 * **Production** - Information on optimization, deployment, and common issues encountered when moving from prototypes to production-ready code.
 * **Advance Topics** - Standalone articles exploring advanced features of the API.